 After all Chiyo had done for her, Courtney was unwilling to give up on him that easily.
 In that moment, everything about their relationship came down to one simple truth: that there is absolutely no limit to what we will do for those we truly love.
 Courtney’s concern was not that she needed Chiyo’s help to get through her day.
 Courtney’s only concern was the very life of her best friend.

 Through a recommendation made by her in-laws, Courtney contacted a doctor in Massapequa, who agreed to work with her.
 Though flying is particularly difficult for Courtney, her own pain was the furthest thing from her mind.
-Having stabilized for four days with a hemocrit –- known also as packed cell volume (PCV) –- of 20 percent, Chiyo was deemed just fit enough to fly; so Courtney and Chiyo were on their way to New York.
+Having stabilized for four days with a hemocrit (or packed cell volume) of 20 percent, Chiyo was deemed just fit enough to fly; so Courtney and Chiyo were on their way to New York.
 The next morning, Chiyo’s numbers dropped again to 19 percent.
 Their new doctor immediately recommended the specialists at the Veterinary Medical Center of Long Island.

 “They looked at him, and they didn’t give me the death sentence that the other hospital did.
 They said, ‘Okay, let’s take a look at this, and we’re gonna find out; we’re going to try and fix this.”